crazyyy/wp-framework/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 * FIX: Logout date-time shows 1000-10-10 10:00:00 for non-logged out user.
 * FIX: The notification for re-inserting the security rules in your .htaccess file appears after deactivating and activating the plugin to non-admin users.
 * TWEAK: Replace obsolete variable reference style
+* TWEAK: Sanitize $_REQUEST parameters in redirect function
 * TWEAK: View debug logs from within the UI
+* FIX: Compatibility issues with PHP 8.1.
+* TWEAK: Advertise All in One WP Security Premium Plugin instead of Addons.

 = 4.4.9 =
 - Added Polish language translation file to the plugin.
 Thanks to Dariusz for submitting the language files.